loomio/loomio-docs/policy/src/privacy/index.md

 You may view or correct your personal information at any time via the "edit profile" page within Loomio.

-You may *deactivate* your user account.
-Personally identifying information such as your name, username and profile photo will no longer be associated with content you have posted and Loomio will not contact you again.
-You can reactivate your account at a later date if you wish.

-If you wish to *delete* your user account, your profile information will be permanently deleted from our system.
-You will not be able to reactivate your account at a later date.
+You may *delete* your user account.
+This will permanently delete your profile information including:
+* Your user account including your name, email address, user id and other personally identifying data will be deleted from our systems.
+* Comments, proposals and discussions you’ve made will remain but your name will be removed from them.
+* You will no longer be listed as a member of any groups.

 ## Your rights with respect to your information